Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 whole raw chicken on metal sheet pan

-1. Thaw and Prep Turkey
+1. Thaw & Prep Turkey.

 woman spatchcocking turkey on sheet pan while man holds bird

-2. Remove Backbone
+2. Remove Backbone.

 woman compressing breast plate on turkey on sheet pan on black counter

-3. Compress Breast Bone
+3. Compress Backbone.

 Flip the turkey so it is now breast-side up.
 With your hands, compress the breastplate so the turkey lays flat on the baking sheet.